tschuelia/PyPythia/README.md

 We added a type check in the `predictor.py` prediction code that sets the number of threads to 1 for the prediction (`num_threads=1`) if the predictor is a LightGBM predictor.
 This should not affect the previous Pythia versions using the scikit-learn predictors.
 Since the multithreading issues do not occur consistently, this issue is hard to debug.
 If you encounter any issues with Python multiprocessing and Pythia please open a GitHub issue.

+### Usage Without Installation
+As of version 1.0.1, PyPythia includes a script `prediction_no_install.py` in the root directory.
+This script contains the single function `predict_difficulty`.
+Provided a path to an MSA, a path to a trained difficulty predictor (e.g. `pypythia/predictors/predictor_lgb_v1.0.0.pckl`), and a path to an executable of RAxML-NG, this fucntion returns the predicted difficulty without requiring an installation of PyPythia.
+Note that this script can only be called from PyPythia's root directory.

 ### Input data
 #### Supported file types